CraigFoote/ca.footeware.javagi.journal/README.md

 ### An encrypted daily journal for flatpak.

 Written in Java using [Java-GI](https://https://java-gi.org/) Gtk/Adw bindings, version 0.13.0, and packaged as a flatpak.
-It uses a modified [fork](https://github.com/CraigFoote/flatpak-maven-plugin) of the [uk.co.bithatch:maven-flatpak-plugin](https://github.com/bithatch/maven-flatpak-plugin) to create flatpak artifacts.
+It uses the [flatpak-maven-plugin](https://github.com/CraigFoote/flatpak-maven-plugin) to create flatpak artifacts.
 Have a look at this project's `pom.xml` configuration for details.

 The code is compiled with Java 25 (the minimum for Java-GI is 22) and is packaged in a flatpak container with runtimes *org.gnome.Platform* 49, *org.gnome.Sdk* 49, and *org.freedesktop.Sdk.Extension.openjdk25* that includes the openjdk-25 JRE that runs the Journal application.

-The encryption-by-password algorithm should provide privacy (unless you have this code 🤔).
+The encryption-by-password algorithm should provide privacy.
 The files used can be named anything and is just a plain text Java Properties file, e.g.:

 ```properties
 #Wed Nov 05 15:24:00 EST 2025